webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

     ```
     ?
 Will your theme contains sample data (true/false):  true
     ```
-  For Sample data seeders SampleDataTableSeeder.
+  Use SampleDataTableSeeder for seeding Sample data.

   ###### Note: All the Seeds files will be found in `root/VaahCms/Themes/<theme-name>/Database/Seeds` directory.

 After providing all the information, Theme will be generated under `project-root/Vaahcms/Themes`.
 <img :src="$withBase('/images/themes/files.png')" alt="theme_path">

-`<theme-root-folder>\config\config.php` contains the information that was enter while creating a theme and can be changed by making changes to config.php file.
+`<theme-root-folder>\config\config.php` contains the information that was entered while creating a theme and can be changed by making changes to config.php file.
 <img :src="$withBase('/images/themes/config.png')" alt="theme-config-file">

 ### Step 3: Activating a Theme